pac12/drupal-test/README.md

 code review where choices and implementation details can be discussed.

-The development portion of this evaluation is expected to take approx. 3-4 hours to complete .
+The development portion of this evaluation is expected to take approx. 3-4 hours to complete.
 Times to completion will vary widely depending on experience.
-You will be able to get your development environment setup prior to beginning this evaluation.
+You will be able to get your development environment set up prior to beginning this evaluation.

 You are also encouraged to ask questions and interact with the other developers